planetshell/db-capstone-project/readme.md

 In this first task, Little Lemon need you to create a procedure that displays the maximum ordered quantity in the Orders table.

+### 2. Prepared Statement GetOrderDetail

+In the second task, Little Lemon need you to help them to create a prepared statement called GetOrderDetail.
+This prepared statement will help to reduce the parsing time of queries.
+It will also help to secure the database from SQL injections.